fylgja/site/src/components/stretched-link.md

 Well for accessibility.

 If you use a link on the card.
-The complete content becomes part of the link description.
-Which causes a bad description for the link.
+The complete content becomes part of the link description, which causes a bad description for the link.

 Instead the link should only describe where the link will go to.